Internal Link Structure Best Practices to Boost Your SEO

 Getting the hierarchy of your content in order is important for a user as well as the search engine.
 You can gain topical relevance by ensuring your content is well organized and logical to navigate.

-The biggest challenge you’ll likely face is the stakeholders in your organization or within your client’s organization that think that everything is important and needs to be on the home page or in the top navigation.
+The biggest challenge you’ll likely face is that stakeholders in your organization or within your client’s organization may that think that everything is important and needs to be on the home page or in the top navigation.

 In addition to diluting link value mentioned earlier, having too many focuses and links on the home page interferes with what you’re doing to build context for your content and depth in the proper order.

 4. Unique Content & Canonical Use

-To build a strong brand and provide a quality user experience, you need unique content.
+You need unique content to build a strong brand and provide a quality user experience.

 Search engines filter duplicate content in their results.
 If you have the same content as everyone else, it can be hard to break through commodity status to become the industry or niche authority.

+You can also introduce and encounter duplicate content issues within your own website.

-However, there are legit reasons for having duplicate content.
+However, there are some legit reasons for having duplicate content.
 You can’t ignore those or write off the need to address them.

 For example: